-Chapter 45 from the Ama audiobook
+Chapter 45 of Ama

 Jason thought he could hear the statues whispering to him, like many delicate breaths across the neck of a bottle, tangible voices but murmuring in unknown tongues.
 Were they watching him too?
 They didn’t turn their heads, but could the stones see him somehow?
 Could they see the scars etched into his soul, like the fine cracks upon their own stone forms?
 Jason tried to shake the feeling off, but paranoia continued to walk with him, a quiet friend, touching his shoulder with a cold hand, yet shying away when he turned to listen.